-- Machines should be inspected for noise to ensure all panels and guards are correctly fitted and not rattling or vibrating, machines can be sited on noise absorbing materials to reduce noise. - Other machines should be sited far enough away from each other so as to reduce noise and provide more work space. - Tell your supervisor if you think that noise is a problem on your site or machine shop. - Noise assessment to be implemented if noise is a problem the attitude has been that it is all part of the job.
-Report defective machinery, bearings that are not properly greased can increase noise levels;
+- Machines should be inspected for noise to ensure all panels and guards are correctly fitted and not rattling or vibrating, machines can be sited on noise absorbing materials to reduce noise. - Other machines should be sited far enough away from each other so as to reduce noise and provide more work space. - Tell your supervisor if you think that noise is a problem on your site or machine shop. - Noise assessment to be implemented if noise is a problem are all too common in woodworking.
+Very often the attitude has been that it is all part of the job.
+Report defective machinery, bearings that are not properly greased can increase noise levels; loose panels can also increase noise levels.
+Make sure you have been trained correctly as you could suffer from back injury and long term pain if you regularly lift or carry loads.

-Hearing protection if required should be worn and maintained, noise induced hearing problems, including deafness, are all too common in woodworking.
-Very often loose panels can also increase noise levels.
+Hearing protection if required should be worn and maintained, noise induced hearing problems, including deafness,